FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/README.md

-# Closed Loop Control
+# Closed Loop Control {docsify-ignore-all}

 ## Goals

 - Learn the basic principles of closed-loop control
-- Learn about PID, feedforward, and their applications
+- Learn about position PID, feedforward, velocity PID, and their applications
-- Be introduced to motion profiling and its applications
+- Learn about motion profiling and its applications